+When clinically appropriate, LDH encourages licensed mental health practitioners to facilitate services via telemedicine/telehealth.
 Telemedicine/telehealth does not exempt providers from any of the service requirements or record keeping as set forth in the Medicaid Behavioral Health Services Provider Manual.
-Additional record keeping is mandated during the COVID-19 declared emergency as described further in this bulletin.
-LDH will not waive licensure or accreditation requirements for agencies providing OP-SUD treatment services.
-Providers must meet agency and staff qualifications and requirements for delivering OP-SUD treatment services, as established in the Medicaid Behavioral Health Services Provider Manual.
-Licensed mental health practitioners providing services in OP-SUD treatment service agencies must also follow rules and regulations established by their respective professional licensing boards.
+Services must be medically necessary.
+Additional record keeping is mandated for use during the COVID-19 declared emergency as described further in this bulletin.
+LDH will not waive licensure requirements for licensed mental health practitioners providing services.
+Providers must also follow rules and regulations established their respective professional licensing boards.